 Introduction

 Plants serve as a major primary producer of organic sulfur molecules in the environment.
 Animals cannot assimilate inorganic sulfur into organic forms.
-The importance of sulfur in human diets was recently reviewed by Nimini, (2007).
+The importance of sulfur in human diets was recently reviewed by Nimini, et al. (2007).
 Sulfur-containing organic molecules that are produced by plants are vital to human nutrition.
 Plants provide animals with the sulfur-containing amino acids methionine and cysteine, which are necessary for protein synthesis.
 Methionine is an essential amino acid in humans from which most necessary organic sulfur molecules can be created.
-Glutathione, an important storage form of sulfur in humans, plays an important anti-oxidant role in the body (Nimni , 2007).
-Additionally, glucosinolates have been shown to inhibit carcinogenesis (Tawfiq, , 1995).
+Glutathione, an important storage form of sulfur in humans, plays an important anti-oxidant role in the body (Nimni et al., 2007).
+Additionally, glucosinolates, a class of organic, sulfur-containing compounds, have been shown to inhibit carcinogenesis (Tawfiq, et al., 1995).
 In plants and humans, sulfur-containing compounds play important detoxification roles.
-They also neutralize free radicals and reactive oxygen species (Nimni, , 2007).
+They also neutralize free radicals and reactive oxygen species (Nimni, et al., 2007).

 The main input of sulfur in plants is inorganic, anionic sulfate.
 In Arabidopsis thaliana, SULTR1 transporters co-transport sulfate molecules with protons from the soil into the root cells.
-The proton gradient is established by plasma membrane proton ATPases (Leustek, , 2000).
-These SULTR1 transporters are also called AST transporters and are upregulated in sulfate starved A. thaliana roots (Takahashi, et al, 1997).
-Once sulfate has entered root cells, it can be transported through the to other areas of the plant.
+The proton gradient is established by plasma membrane proton ATPases (Leustek, et al., 2000).
+These SULTR1 transporters are also called AST transporters and are upregulated in sulfate starved A. thaliana roots (Takahashi, et al., 1997).
+Once sulfate has entered root cells, it can be transported through the xylem to other areas of the plant.
 SULTR2 transporters move sulfate in and out of the xylem and phloem for distribution throughout A. thaliana.
 In the stems and leaves, sulfate can re-enter cells.
-Intracellular sulfate can either be assimilated into organic sulfur compounds or can be transported into the vacuole for storage in its inorganic form (Leustek, , 2000).
-SULTR4 transporters mediate vacuolar sulfate flux in A. thaliana (Buchner, , 2004 ).
+Intracellular sulfate can either be assimilated into organic sulfur compounds or can be transported into the vacuole for storage in its inorganic form (Leustek, et al., 2000).
+SULTR4 transporters mediate vacuolar sulfate flux in A. thaliana (Buchner, et al., 2004 ).

 Assimilation of sulfate into organic forms occurs in the plastids.
 Sulfate transport into the plastids is suspected to involve multiple types of transporters.
-SULTR4;1 transporters likely an H+ gradient similar to other SULTR transporters to move sulfate into plastids (Takahashi, , 1999; Leustek, 2002).
-Orthologs of bacterial CysT genes have also been identified in A. thaliana, indicating that sulfate ATPases may also exist in the plastid membrane (Leustek, , 2000) Enzymes in the plastids facilitate a number of reactions that results in the of cysteine from sulfate.
+SULTR4;1 transporters likely use an H+ gradient similar to other SULTR transporters to move sulfate into plastids (Takahashi, et al., 1999; Leustek, 2002).
+Orthologs of bacterial CysT genes have also been identified in A. thaliana, indicating that sulfate ATPases may also exist in the plastid membrane (Leustek, et al., 2000).
+Enzymes in the plastids facilitate a number of reactions that results in the production of cysteine from sulfate.
 Cysteine serves as the primary precursor to a number of sulfur containing compounds.
-An alterative pathway that forms choline-O-sulfate from sulfate also exists (Leustek, , 2000).
+An alterative pathway that forms choline-O-sulfate from sulfate also exists (Leustek, et al., 2000).